seppmail/SEPPmail365cloud/README.md

 # Even simpler with automatic creation of filename with timestamp
 New-SC365ExOReport -FilePath ~/Desktop

+# If you want to specify a literal path use:
+New-SC365ExOReport -Literalpath c:\temp\myexoreport.html
 ```

 The report will give you valued information about existing connectors, rules and other mailflow-related information.
 Keep this report stored for later investigation or questions.